PeterPlucinski/peterplucinski.github.io/_posts/2018-11-02-writing-to-google-sheets-using-node.md

 }
 ```

-4. You can place the sample code provided in `index.js` and run it using `node .` - you will be provided with a URL to click on in the command line.
+You can place the sample code provided into `index.js` and run it using `node .` - you will be provided with a URL to click on in the command line.
 Follow the URL and you will need to log in to your Google account and give permission for your script to interact with Google Sheets.
 You will receive a token which you will need to paste back into the command line.
-After this, the script will generate a `token.json` file in your project root.
+The script will generate a `token.json` file in your project root.

 My `token.json` file is reproduced below (again, sensitive values have been altered):